mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 In the above equation, partial value is zero because $S \equiv 0$.

 ####  Calculation of entropy
-According to the Third Law, absolute value of entropy can be calculated.
+According to the Third Law, the absolute value of entropy can be calculated.

 For a reversible process